heisthesisko/azure-se-bootcamp/Azure_Technology_30_Minute_Demo_Content/Azure-Defender-for-Linux-in-Healthcare.md

 - Azure offers a **HIPAA BAA** and in‑scope services; you assess, configure, and operate securely.
 - **Azure Policy Regulatory Compliance – HIPAA/HITRUST** initiative maps policy controls to the framework and shows a compliance dashboard (initiative GUID shown later).

-**Director of IT – Commentary:**
+>[!TIP]
-- We use the HIPAA/HITRUST initiative to **continuously audit** that Arc servers and connected services meet guardrails.
+>We use the HIPAA/HITRUST initiative to **continuously audit** that Arc servers and connected services meet guardrails.
 This is evidence we share with internal audit and security committees (no replacement for full HIPAA/HITRUST program).

 ---